Drywall: Construction techniques

+Properties

 Sound control

 The method of installation and type of drywall can reduce sound transmission through walls and ceilings.
 Several builders' books state that thicker drywall reduces sound transmission, but engineering manuals recommend using multiple layers of drywall, sometimes of different thicknesses and glued together, or special types of drywall designed to reduce noise.
 Also important are the construction details of the framing with steel studs, wider stud spacing, double studding, insulation, and other details reducing sound transmission.
 Sound transmission class (STC) ratings can be increased from 33 for an ordinary stud-wall to as high as 59 with double 1/2 in drywall on both sides of a wood stud wall with resilient channels on one side and glass wool batt insulation between the studs.

 Sound transmission may be slightly reduced using regular 5/8 in panels (with or without light-gauge resilient metal channels and/or insulation), but it is more effective to use two layers of drywall, sometimes in combination with other factors, or specially designed, sound-resistant drywall.